sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 ![MDK](img_024.png)

 You may also want to open `SalesOrders_Detail.page` when clicking on any order in `Customers_Detail.page`.
-For this, you will set `OnPress` event of the **Object Collection** and link it to `NavToSalesOrders_Details.action` so that when an end-user selects a order, the Order Details page will open.
+For this, you will set `OnPress` event of the **Object Table** and link it to `NavToSalesOrders_Details.action` so that when an end-user selects a order, the Order Details page will open.
 MDK automatically passes the selected order to the details page.

 In `Customers_Detail.page`, select the Object Collection, **click** the link icon under the **Events** tab for the `OnPress` property to open the Object Browser.